lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$deviation = \frac{metric_{observed} - metric_{mid}}{metric_{high} - metric_{low}}$$

 A deviation value outside of [-0.5, 0.5] indicates that the value is outside of the 99% confidence interval.
+See the Supporting Information for formulas and more details about these metrics.

 ### Motifs